 There may be an occasion in which you need to hide your piercing, and a clear plastic retainer can be used for this purpose.
 The retainer will keep the piercing open while making it very difficult to see.

-Do not use a bandaid, makeup, or tape to conceal your piercing, as those methods will risk infection.
-It is also discouraged that you do not use the retainer at any time during the healing process, as removing jewelry could also create irritation and possible infection.
-The best idea is to plan out your schedule before piercing to not run into potential conflicts.
+Do not use a bandaid, makeup or tape to conceal your piercing, as those methods will risk infection.
+It is also discouraged that you do not use the retainer at any time during the healing process, as removing jewelry could create irritation and possible infection.
+The best idea is to plan out your schedule before piercing, so you do not run into potential conflicts.

-It is essential to consider all of these factors when deciding whether to get an eyebrow piercing.
+It is imperative to consider all of these factors when deciding whether to get an eyebrow piercing.
 Your eyes are maybe the most recognizable part of your face.
-The skin surrounding your eye is also sensitive.
-Getting an eyebrow piercing takes care, patience, and commitment.
+The skin surrounding your eye is extra sensitive.
+Getting an eyebrow piercing takes care, patience and commitment.

 Do your research.
 Talk to a professional and make sure if you decide to get this piercing that you do not skimp on the quality of the product or the service provider’s professionalism.
-Eyebrow piercings are a bold fashion statement that adds unique detail to your style, requiring that same attention to detail when deciding to get your eyebrow pierced.
+Eyebrow piercings are a bold fashion statement that adds unique detail to your style.
+They require that same attention to detail when caring for your new eyebrow piercing.